 Has an appropriate rationale to seek an alternative to warfarin or other anticoagulation medication

-Deemed by investigator to be suitable for short term warfarin therapy but deemed unable to take long term oral anticoagulation following the conclusion of shared decision making (see inclusion criteria #6)
+Deemed by investigator to be suitable for short term warfarin therapy but deemed unable to take long term oral anticoagulation.

 Requires long-term oral anticoagulation therapy for a condition other than atrial fibrillation